spatie/laravel-schedule-monitor/README.md

 ![screenshot](https://github.com/spatie/laravel-schedule-monitor/blob/master/docs/list-with-failure.png)

-Optionally, this package can sync your schedule with [Oh Dear](https://ohdear.app).
+This package can also sync your schedule with [Oh Dear](https://ohdear.app).
 Oh Dear will send you a notification whenever a scheduled task doesn't run on time or fails.

 ## Support us